'Supervision' for coaches has many different connotations. Here are a few of my favourites:

 I work over the phone and face-to-face.
 Coach supervision can be individual or within a group.

 There are varied views on the frequency of supervision sessions.
 It depends on your current clients, developmental needs and experience.
 I see regularity as important and recommend one session every 4 -6 weeks although some of my clients are less frequent - it depends on the amount of coaching you are doing.

 For experienced coaches, the emphasis will be reflective practise with occasional coaching skills observation.
 We can all learn something new or else we can get into bad habits!

+Ideally you are a coach who is serious about developing yourself and so be the best possible coach for your clients.
 I have provided coach supervision for professional coaches since 2007; both newer coaches and those more experienced, whether career or executive coaches.
 You can be working as an independent or on an associate basis within an organisation.
 You could be an ‘external’ or working as an ‘internal’ coach.
+The key point is that you know that reflection and learning about yourself enables your coaching to be the best possible for your clients.
 Supervision can be individual or within a group.

 Mastery UK PCC Coach · 02 April 2012

 I hire Claire to support me to take my coaching to a higher level of mastery, to challenge me and get me to think more about how I interact with clients.

 Excellent at surfacing useful insights Beverly Landais, PCC – www.beverlylandais.co.uk · 14 August 2020